Water Conservation Data Jam Dataset

 - Residential water use: This includes all water supplied by community water systems that have common collection, treatment, and distribution facilities to provide water to multiple locations.
 For example, the Roswell Municipal Water System is a major public water supplier in Chaves County.
 Most public water suppliers report the meter records of water use to the NM Office of the State Engineer.
 It also includes domestic, self-supplied water, which would include single family houses with their own well.
 The domestic, self-supplied water withdrawals are calculated by multiplying water use per person per day (currently estimated at 80-100 gallons, depending on the county) by the number of people served by self-supplied water.

-- While we call this “residential use,” this public water supply category would also capture water supplied to public water suppliers to golf courses, parks, and athletic fields.
+- While we call this “residential use,” this public water supply category would also capture water supplied by public water suppliers to golf courses, parks, and athletic fields.

 - Irrigated agricultural water use: This category includes all withdrawals of water for the irrigation of crops grown on farms, ranches, and wildlife refuges.
 This value is estimated using a multi-step process that includes: